Regulations governing the EMI license in Lithuania

 Main requirements:

-• Clear shareholder and UBO structure
+• Clear shareholder and Ultimate Beneficial Owner (UBO) structure

 • Source-of-funds materials for initial capital